willemt/dogebox/protocol/core.rst

 DBP has files mapped to Bittorrent pieces.
 DBP uses the Bittorrent protocol to transfer these pieces between peers.
 The key difference between the vanilla Bittorrent protocol and DBP, is that DBP provides extended Bittorrent PWP messages which allow the mapping, re-mapping, and un-mapping of pieces and files.

 Even though DBP is simply just the addition of piece mapping features to the Bittorrent protocol, there are some extra complexities involved.
-This protocol document describes the DBP protocol, how the piece mapping works, and how complexity is managed.
+This document describes the DBP protocol, how the piece mapping works, and how complexity is managed.

 Table of contents
 =================